wolpert/svarm/docs/Design.md

 define the reports required, rather provides the mechanism to export the data out.
 Data here includes the utilization of servers from the client side and the storage that is actually used.
-The goal is to provide data on client utilization for dStore service, as well as how the nodes are doing keeping up with demand.
+The goal is to provide data on client utilization for svarm service, as well as how the nodes are doing keeping up with demand.
 But at this point in the project, the first goal is to provide the data funnel.

 # API

 ## Resource ID

-Resource IDs identify structure within dStore and related properties.
+Resource IDs identify structure within svarm and related properties.
 This format is a variation of what is found within Amazon's ARN.
 It represents the unique tenantResource of any `resource` within this system.